ToniIltanen/object-api/README.md

 Object API is a data harvester and response combiner for Restful services to create dynamic objects from multiple sources.

+## Status

+Object API is still under development, and the first release is yet to come.

 ## Prerequisites

 You will need [Leiningen][] 2.0.0 or above installed.